Yomguithereal/gexf/README.md

 # GEXF JavaScript Library

+## DEPRECATION NOTICE

+This library, while probably still working, should be considered unmaintained and has been replaced by [graphology-gexf](https://github.com/graphology/graphology-gexf).

 ## Description
 This gexf library is designed to parse and write [gexf](https://gephi.org/gexf/format/) files.
 It can be used either client-side or with node.